kgar/foundry-vtt-tidy-5e-sheets/To Do/Dark Mode/To Do - Dark Mode.md

 - [ ] item tables in dark mode have a little sliver of border-left on the rows
 - [ ] review variable names and standardize; there are many cases where there are two or more pieces to a given set of variables, such as bg, color, outline, hover-color, etc. Need a solid naming convention that is consistent.
 - [ ] Revisit settings.ts and look for FoundryAdapter.localize().
 There's no need to do that during setting registration.
+- [ ] Review the variables
+  - [ ] Can they be better named?
+  - [ ] Can any repetition / redundancy be reasonably eliminated?Reduce duplication of colors in the themes, if possible.
+Allow specialized colors to reference other variables; think of how Kendo will create variables for specific things but will point them to more generic variables
+- [ ] // TODO: Decide on the layout and then clean up

 ## ANd Also